vessln/vessln/README.md

 ##   About me:

 📚 I'm Python enthusiast, passionate about innovation and challenging tasks!
-I have interests in AI and ML.
+I have interests in Data science and ML.

 ### 👩‍💻 Python Web: